heshandevaka/PAwBRoFL/README.md

 ### Installation

-We are using conda environements for convinient package management.
-Create a conda environement as follows.
+We are using conda environments for convenient package management.
+Create a conda environment as follows.

 ```bash
 conda create -n pawbrofl python=3.7.11